JuliaAI/DataScienceTutorials.jl/src/index.md

 ## Getting started

-If you are new to MLJ but are familiar with Machine Learning, we recommend you start by going through the short _Getting started_ examples in order:
+If you are new to MLJ but are familiar with Julia and with Machine Learning, we recommend you start by going through the short _Getting started_ examples in order:

 1. How to [choose a model](/pub/getting-started/choosing-a-model.html),
 1. How to [fit, predict and transform](/pub/getting-started/fit-and-predict.html)